-As a part of a Christian University, the Law School seeks not only to provide the legal knowledge and practical skills necessary to produce competent and ethical members of the legal community, but also to instill in our students an attitude of service.

-Because of this mission, the Career Development Office (CDO) administers the Public Interest Program.
+As a part of a Christian university, Faulkner Law seeks not only to provide the legal knowledge and practical skills necessary to produce competent and ethical members of the legal community, but also to encourage an attitude of service in our students.
+Because of this mission, Public Interest Programs provides a dynamic and varied schedule of activities and opportunities throughout each academic year, including community legal clinics, speakers and programs, and collaborations with local community service organizations and county/state bar associations, courts, and legal service providers.